You are here: Home About Gesa Fraud

 - Report the loss or theft immediately to local law enforcement where the loss or theft occurred.

 - Depending on the situation, you may want to contact credit reporting services to make them aware of your loss.
 While it is not your fault if your checks or cards have been stolen, the reality is that such incidents can and do show up on credit history reports.

 Equifax Information Services: 800.525.6285

-If you believe you have given out your Gesa account information to an unauthorized source, please report your card stolen by calling our Solution Center during business hours at 888.946.4372.
+If you believe you have given out your Gesa account information to an unauthorized source, please report your card stolen by calling our Member Contact Center during business hours at 888.946.4372.
 For after hours assistance please call 877.745.4565 for a Visa Debit Card or 800.442.4757 for a Visa Credit Card.

 - Yes - This is a legitimate Gesa fraud prevention number.
 We want to verify transactions.
 Please contact us to avoid any inconvenience with your card.

 Reported Numbers: 347.474.7041 / 312.994.9999 / 213.799.0709 / 205.321.0411 / 815.625.0307 / 252.548.7666 / 509.770.2031 / 252.548.7666 / 208-758-0211 / 509.855.5517